 Visit a private Valentine's Day art show

-If you and your other half have a mutual love affair for art, the Museum of Modern Art is hosting a special Valentine's Day tour for the city's romantic twosomes.
+If you and your other half have a mutual love affair with art, the Museum of Modern Art is hosting a special Valentine's Day tour for the city's romantic twosomes.
 Enjoy a luxury candle-lit wine reception complete with hors d'oeuvres before learning about the artwork on a private after-hours group tour.

 Pretend to be your favourite on-screen couple